atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 new format / converted documents will be saved here.
 ```

 Hmmm.
 Converting RTFs to what?
 DOCX maybe?
 Since the other documents in the directory are Microsoft Word documents, that seems a reasonable guess to make.
-Now, I wasn't able to read `Windows Event Forwarding.docx`, my LibreOffice spits out an error everytime I try, but I have more luck with `AppLocker.docx`.
+Now, I am unable to read `Windows Event Forwarding.docx`, my LibreOffice spits out an error everytime I try, but I have more luck with `AppLocker.docx`.
 It says:

 ```
 AppLocker procedure to be documented - hash rules for exe, msi and scripts (ps1,vbs,cmd,bat,js) are in effect.